alexlin2/unitree_go2_ros/README.md

 # Thanks

-Special thanks to tfoldi for his work on the WebRTC interface
+Special thanks to tfoldi for his work on the WebRTC interface and Brimo for joint states and urdf

 # License